vadimturok/Algorithms/README.md

-# Find shortest path and sorting algorithms
+# Shortest path and sorting algorithms